JosuaKugler/uni/master_thesis/questions.md

 ### What does "up to homotopy" mean?
-I think for hyperplane fields A and B over a mfd C it means that the maps f, g: C -> TC with im f = A and im g = B are homotopic.
+I think for hyperplane fields A and B over a mfd C it means that the maps f, g: C -> TC (actually you would need the Grassmannian) with im f = A and im g = B are homotopic.
-Is that correct?
+Is that correct? technically yes, but generally you think about it as "there exists a continuous interpolation between the two"

+homotopy of all the information that you have

 ### How does (xi, dalpha) define an almost contact structure?
 technically, this is just a symplectic vector bundle over the manifold.